maxspevack/fishwrap/docs/SCALING_THE_SCHOOL.md

 *aka "Why stand in line when you can open 10 doors?"*

 We fixed the CPU bottlenecks (Editor), but our I/O was stuck in the 90s.
-The **Fetcher** (downloading RSS feeds) and the **Enhancer** (scraping text) were running sequentially.
-One feed at a time.
-One article at a time.

-If `nytimes.com` was slow, the entire pipeline paused to wait for it.
-It was like checking out groceries with only one cashier.

 **The Fix:** `concurrent.futures.ThreadPoolExecutor`.
 We refactored the I/O-heavy loops to spawn **10 worker threads**.
 Now, we fetch 10 feeds at once.
 We scrape 10 articles at once.
 The network latency overlaps, and we crush the wait time.